-As you are already planning to have a sample of the lining of the womb taken as part of your planned operation, there will be no additional risk to you: we will undertake your operation as planned, while you are asleep (or 'anaesthetised').
+As you were not originally planning to have a sample of the lining of your womb taken as part of your procedure, this would be an additional part of your operation, done only for these research purposes, after you have been anaesthetised.
+The potential risks of having this sample taken are outlined below.

 Once the endometrial biopsy sample has been collected, we will send one part of the biopsy tissue to the laboratory for the usual analysis, and another part of the tissue to a different laboratory to measure the BCL6 level.
 During your operation, your surgeon will classify how bad your endometriosis is, by looking closely at all your pelvic organs with our keyhole surgery camera.